rjrodger/gubu/README.md

 shape({ a: { x: 1 } })
 ```

 *Gubu* exports shape "builder" utility functions that let you further
-refine the shape (You've already seen the `Empty` builder above that
+refine the shape (For example, you've already seen the `Empty` builder
-allows strings to be empty).
-You wrap your value with the builder
+above that allows strings to be empty).
+You wrap your value with the
-function to apply the desired effect.
+builder function to apply the desired effect.

 The `Required` builder makes a value required:

 ```
-const { Gubu, Required } = require(`gubu`)
+const { Gubu, Required } = require('gubu')

 const shape = Gubu({
   a: Required({x: 1})  // Property `a` is required and must match `{x: 1}`.